alem-platform/bootcamp-go/story03/compare_them/README.md

 # compare_them

+<p data-story-username="a-J-nx">our robot's got a bit of a quirky syntax, but don’t let that fool you.
+ALM34, why don’t you give our trainee a rundown on what you do around here?</p>

 ## Task

 Write a function `CompareThem` that takes two pointers to integers and compares the values they point to.
 The function should return `true` if the values are equal and `false` otherwise.
 If both values ​​are empty, return `true`.